What You Need to Know About Machinery Maintenance Worker

 - Lubricate or apply adhesives or other materials to machines, machine parts, or other equipment, according to specified procedures.

-When polled, Machinery Maintenance Workers say the following skills are most frequently used in their jobs:
+These are the skills Machinery Maintenance Workers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.